cnabio/cnab-spec/CONTRIBUTING.md

 Weekly community meetings are held every Wednesday from 9am-10am PT on zoom.
 More information can be found on [this agenda document](https://hackmd.io/TfLYtyRnS8Kfx4ekgLwWLg).

 ## DCO Requirements
 This project welcomes contributions and suggestions.
-To contribute to the specification, you must sign off every commit you contributed as acknowledgement of the [DCO](https://developercertificate.org/).
+To contribute to the specification, you must sign off every commit you contributed as acknowledgment of the [DCO](https://developercertificate.org/).
 The repository's DCO bot will check to ensure that every commit is signed, and will block any unsigned commits.

 The easiest way to sign-off a commit is to use the Git `--signoff/-s` flag: `git commit -s`.